 What is transaction monitoring?

-Transaction monitoring helps organisations to recognise and understand patterns of potentially criminal behaviour, stop suspicious payments, or analyse them post-payment.
+Transaction monitoring helps organisations to recognise and understand patterns of criminal behaviour, stop suspicious payments, or analyse them post-payment.
 Different types of transaction monitoring are used to improve the accuracy and speed of the enhanced due diligence (EDD) process, detect and prevent fraud, and analyse transactional data to detect money laundering.

 Types of transaction monitoring